verikod/hector/docs/guides/configuration.md

 hector serve --config config.yaml --watch
 ```

-When the config file changes:
+When the config file or `.env` file changes:

+- Environment variables are reloaded from `.env`
 - Configuration is reloaded
 - Runtime is updated
 - Agents are rebuilt